h365chen/ece454/tut/week4.md

 Therefore, the upper bound of throughput would be $min(\frac{T}{2L+D}, \frac{1}{D})$ if the server is single-threaded, or $min(\frac{T}{2L+D}, \frac{4}{D})$ if it has four cores.

-*Think: How many threads are needed to fully utilize the server if we consider $L \eq 0$?*
+*Think: How many threads are needed to fully utilize the server if we consider L = 0?*

 ---